TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 Next Steps
 ==========

-The sitepackage extension, as it stands now, still has some shortfalls.
-Let's have a closer look what you could or should do as the next steps to address these.
+The site package extension, as it stands now, still has some shortfalls.
+Let us have a closer look what you could or should do as the next steps to address these.

 .. rst-class:: bignums

-1. One page layout only

-   At the moment, the sitepackage supports **one page layout** only (the Jumbotron area and three columns below), which is a typical layout for a standard homepage.
-However, this layout is the only layout and used across all pages.
-By extending the TypoScript template and creating variations of the :file:`Default.html` Fluid template file, you could create a number of different templates.
-For example, one for the homepage and a different one for normal content pages.

-   By using :ref:`Backend Layouts <t3coreapi:be-layout>` you can implement a layout structure in the backend of TYPO3, that reflects the layout used in the frontend.
-This makes it very easy for editors to understand where the content will appear on the website.

-2. Navigation menu features one level only
+#.
+Navigation menu features one level only

    The bigger the website becomes, the more likely is a multi-level page structure required.
 This means, editors will likely create sub-pages of the